 Patrick Tech Media take

 The clearest shift in this cycle is that major vendors are no longer selling AI as an add-on.
 They are turning it into the center of the paid package.
 The vendor that bundles stronger models, larger storage, creative tooling, and believable privacy into one bill will gain a longer edge than any flashy demo promise.
-In this pass, the story was distilled from 10 signals into 8 source references that are genuinely useful to readers.
+From 10 early signals, the piece keeps 8 references that are useful for locking the main details in place.

 Source notes